mikeacasey/Stitcher/README.md

 	Wheel rotate: Reduce/Increase transparency of upper image by 1 step Wheel click: Toggle which image is upper image and lower image

-The keyboard keys to use are:
+The keyboard keys (US-qwerty) to use are:

-- qwedcxza: For 1 pixel Movement in the directions NE,N,NE,W,SE,S,SW,W (the movement keys)
+- qwedcxza: For 1 pixel Movement in the directions NW,N,NE,E,SE,S,SW,W (the movement keys)
-- s:	(Flash) Hide the movable image on key down and it reappears on key up
+- s:	(flash key) Hide the movable image on key down and it reappears on key up
 - j:	Join the movable image to the base image
 - bm:	Rotate clockwise/anticlockwise by X degrees (configurable)
 - n:	Reset rotation to 0 degrees